-This article will cover advanced lateral ankle sprain exercises and interventions.
+This article will cover lateral ankle sprain advanced exercises & techniques.
 We have written a previous ankle prehab article on how to prehab your ankles and initially manage a lateral ankle sprain.
 However, how do you get the ankle back to 100%?
 What exercises should you include in the athlete's training sessions to best prepare them for returning to play?
 What can clinicians do hands-on to rehab and help support a lateral ankle sprain?
 Read more to find out!

-We have simplified the literature investigating running to bring you the Runner’s Prehab Checklist.
+We have simplified the literature investigating running to bring you the Runner’s Prehab Checklist featuring our favorite runner's prehab exercises.
 For the new and experienced recreational runners, this is a reference guide with biomechanical information to check and optimize your movement system for running.
 Be sure to add these exercises to your training routine to protect your body in helping you run!

 It seems as if the fitness industry not too long ago was engulfed in the newest and latest machine.
 However, the recent pendulum of this industry has been going back to the minimalist end of the spectrum giving attention to calisthenic exercises.
-This has lead to the popularity with exercises such as the Pistol squat AKA the single leg squat.
-This exercise however is a complex movement that is overall encompassing of strength, motor control, and range of motion (ESPECIALLY at the ankle).
-This series will break down WHY you are not able to pistol squat as well as HOW TO have the proper balance of strength, motor control, and mobility to perform this complex movement!
+This has led to the popularity with exercises such as the Pistol squat AKA the single leg squat.
+This exercise is a complex movement that is overall encompassing of strength, motor control, and range of motion (particularly at the ankle).
+This series will break down why you are not able to pistol squat as well as how to have the proper balance of strength, motor control, and mobility to perform this complex movement!
 Without the proper recipe, you may find yourself falling right on your butt time after time.